Order of Good Cheer: Founding Chevaliers

 Description of the order of Good Cheer:

 The first winters of the French in Acadie were very painful and cost the life of several men.
-One has to only think of the first winter in the Sainte-Croix Island in 1604-1605 when more than thirty men of the company the sieur de Mons perished by the scurvy.
+One has to only think of the first winter in the Sainte-Croix Island in 1604-1605 when more than thirty men of the company died from scurvy.
 The winters in Port-Royal were less rigorous, but nonetheless long and dull.